isdaniel/MyBlog/source/_posts/pg-migrator-online-postgresql-migration.md

 ALTER SYSTEM SET wal_level = 'logical';
 SQL
 # Restart source PostgreSQL.

-psql "$SOURCE" -c "CREATE PUBLICATION pg_dbmigrator_pub FOR ALL TABLES;"
+# (No need to pre-create the publication — pg_dbmigrator will auto-create
+#  pg_dbmigrator_pub FOR ALL TABLES on first run, and clean it up at cutover.)

 # 2. Kick off the migration in a tmux/screen session you can leave running.
 pg_dbmigrator \